 David McGirr, M.B.A., age 65, became a member of the board of directors of Arsanis, Inc. in September 2017 and continues to serve as a member of our Board following the completion of the Merger in March 2019.
 From March 2013 until June 2014, Mr. McGirr was Senior Advisor to the chief executive officer of Cubist Pharmaceuticals, Inc., a biopharmaceutical company where he also served as Senior Vice President and Chief Financial Officer from November 2002 to March 2013.
 Prior to joining Cubist in 2002, Mr. McGirr was the President and Chief Operating Officer of hippo inc., a venture-financed internet technology company.
 From 1996 to 1999, he was the President of GAB Robins North America, Inc., a risk management company, serving also as Chief Executive Officer from 1997 to 1999.
 Mr. McGirr was a private equity investor from 1995 to 1996.
 From 1978 to 1995, Mr. McGirr served in various positions within the S.G.
 Warburg Group, ultimately as Chief Financial Officer, Chief Administrative Officer and Managing Director of S.G.
 Warburg & Co., Inc., a position held from 1992 to 1995.
-Mr. McGirr is currently a member of the board of directors of Insmed Incorporated, a publicly traded biopharmaceutical company, where he has served since October 2013, and Rhythm Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, from December 2013 to January 2018 and Menlo Therapeutics, Inc., a publicly traded biopharmaceutical company, from December 2013 to January 2018 and Menlo Therapeutics, Inc., a publicly traded biopharmaceutical company, from the University of Glasgow and received an M.B.A. from The Wharton School at the University of

-Pennsylvania.
-We believe that Mr. McGirr's extensive experience with public and private pharmaceutical companies provide him with the qualifications and skills to serve on our Board.
+Mr. McGirr is currently a member of the board of directors of Insmed Incorporated, a publicly traded biopharmaceutical company, where he has served since October 2013, and Rhythm Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, where he has served since November 2015.
+Mr. McGirr previously served on the board of directors of Roka Bioscience, Inc., a molecular diagnostics company, from December 2013 to January 2018 and Menlo Therapeutics, Inc., a publicly traded biopharmaceutical company, from November 2017 until its merger with Foamix Pharmaceuticals, Ltd., another publicly traded biopharmaceutical company, in March 2019.
+Mr. McGirr received a B.Sc. in Civil Engineering from the University of Glasgow and received an M.B.A. from The Wharton School at the University of Pennsylvania.
+We believe that Mr. McGirr's extensive experience with public and private pharmaceutical companies provide him with the qualifications and skills